soda-collections-objects-data-literacy/WissKIBits_How-to-Tutorial/WissKIBits_Modul1/M1E3_Einführung-CIDOCCRM_en.md

 > **How do we work with CIDOC CRM?**
 >
 > CIDOC CRM consists not only of classes and properties.
-Its documentation also explains the structure, meaning, and modeling principles of the model.
 >
+> Its documentation also explains the structure, meaning, and modeling principles of the model.
+>
 > For practical modeling, we therefore need to understand both:
+>
 > - the elements of the model: Classes and properties
-> - the meaning of the elements: Definitions, Scope Notes, and modeling principles.
+> - the meaning of the elements: Definitions, scope notes, and modeling principles.

 ---